 Note: When there is parity bit, the data word length indicates the total length of data bit plus parity bit.
 When there is no parity bit, the data word length is considered to be the length of data bit.
-For example, if the data word length is 8bit, when there is no parity bit, it means that the total length of data bits is 8bit; when there is parity bit, it means that the total length of 1 bit.
+For example, if the data word length is 8bit, when there is no parity bit, it means that the total length of data bits is 8bit; when there is parity bit, it means that the total length of data bits is 7bit, and there is parity bit of 1 bit.